comicfans/comicfans.github.io/_posts/2023-06-21-migrate-visualstudio-to-cmake.md

 projects, all others hidden. (there's also a build all target, which will always build all projects, even they're not shown in workspace).
 This greatly improved developer's experencie, their project will only show interested projects (and their dependencies).
-There is also a special name 'all', which generate the show everything workspace.
+There is also a special name 'all', which generate the show everything workspace. this allow developer to build whole workspace, but still focus on their specified project.

 as the time of migrate, microsoft published vs2019 , which community version is free, and cmake also support generating vs2019 projects (but still using vs2010 toolchain ), as I tested,